veebop/dotfiles/README.md

 If you already have the required programs installed, then you can skip this process.
 The script will not ask to run again[¹](#note1).

-### Other OS/Manual Installation
-- Install Chezmoi in your preferred way
+## Programs:
-- Here some programs I regularly use:
+Here some programs I regularly use:
 - Any OS
     - [chafa](https://hpjansson.org/chafa/)
     - [chezmoi](https://chezmoi.io/)